dvklopfenstein/timetracker/README.md

 # Timetracker
-A lightweight, repo-based, command-line time tracker that stores data in csv files.
+A lightweight, repo-based, login-based, command-line time tracker that stores data in csv files.

 Helps to track time spent on multiple projects, one repo at a time.